NCAS-CMS/cfdm/docs/source/tutorial.rst

 relevant metadata constructs contained in the field construct.
-The field construct also has a `~Field.domain` attribute that is an alias for the `~Field.get_domain` method, which makes it easier to access attributes and methods of the domain instance:
+The field construct also has a `~Field.domain` attribute that is an alias for the `~Field.get_domain` method, which makes it easier to access attributes and methods of the domain instance.

 .. code-block:: python
+   :caption: *Change a property of a metadata construct of the domain
+             and show that this change appears in the same metadata data construct of the parent field, and vice versa.*

    >>> domain = t.domain
    >>> domain.get_construct('latitude').set_property('test', 'set by domain')